- 13–13.8 in

 Usually forages in trees; may hang upside down to pick fruit.
 Appears to prefer ripe fruits.
 Feeds singly, in pairs, in small groups, or, where food resources are concentrated, in large aggregations of more than 1,000 individuals.

-Threatened throughout its range.
+The White-crowned Pigeon is threatened throughout its range.
+Partners in Flight estimates a global breeding population of 550,000 with 1% living in the U.S., and 4% in Mexico.
+They are a Tri-National Concern Species and rate a 15 out of 20 on the Continental Concern Score.
+They are on the 2014 State of the Birds Watch List, which lists bird species that are at risk of becoming threatened or endangered without conservation action.
 Hunted for food in late 19th century and early 20th century in Florida.
 Now protected in Florida, but still hunted extensively in Caribbean countries.
 Habitat availability is crucial for the species' nesting success; mangrove forests where the species breeds in Florida are all within national parks and refuges.
 If in the direct path of severe hurricanes, significant portions of habitat in Florida could be destroyed for years.
 Loss of breeding and feeding habitats remain a concern throughout the range of the species.

 - Bancroft, G. T., and R. Bowman.
 2001.
 White-crowned Pigeon (Columba leucocephala).
 In The Birds of North America, No. 596 (A. Poole and F. Gill, eds.).
 The Birds of North America, Inc., Philadelphia, PA.